bitvijays/PhD-Resources/Misc/4_A_PhD_WP_Outline.md

 - In advanced versions of the outline,

-  - you should also include all the sections that will go in the Experimental section (at the level of paragraph subheadings) and
+  - Include all the sections that will go in the Experimental section (at the level of paragraph subheadings) and
-  - indicate what information will go in the Microfilm section.
+  - Indicate what information will go in the Microfilm section.

 ### Results and Discussions